Oligo12/cyber-projects/edr-project/README.md

 **Last updated:** 2026-04-12
 **Version:** v1

-A lightweight Windows EDR sensor built from scratch to detect process injection techniques (process hollowing, shellcode injection, remote thread creation) using a combination of kernel-mode callbacks and userland API hooking.
+A lightweight Windows EDR sensor built from scratch to detect process injection techniques (process hollowing, shellcode injection, remote thread creation) using kernel callbacks and userland API hooking.

-Built as a learning project to understand how commercial EDR products work under the hood - from kernel event collection through behavioral scoring to alert generation.
+Built as a learning project to understand how commercial EDR products work under the hood - from kernel telemetry collection to behavioral detection and alerting.

 ---